The Complete Guide to Efficient Payroll Processing

 6. Calculating Net Pay:

-• Subtract all deductions from the gross pay to determine the net pay due to the employee.
+• Subtract all pre-tax and post-tax deductions from gross pay to arrive at net pay.

 7. Issuing Payment: